 For those who don’t know which lines to read between, the budget had been cut in the pre-production stage.
 Officially, it meant that they had to change the finale.
 However, another anecdote revealed that Eric’s final (seventh) week resulted in the producers cutting costs by not filming any of his close-up shots despite the fact that they supposedly wanted to fire him after the previous week.
 On July 9 of 1985, The Philadelphia Inquirer reported that a rumor had been floating around about Stoltz being a scapegoat because several key shots were bungled early on in the shooting.
 I, myself, have a theory about what was going on financially.
 The basis of my theory is Crispin Glover claiming that the last scene which he had filmed with Eric was when Marty McFly sees his new family in 1985.
 This is fascinating since there weren’t any stills of this in the visual history book.

 Going by the accounts of what people have said about filmed scenes, it seems like that prom scene wasn’t filmed because the number of extras would make it too costly.
 One of the black musicians (Granville Young) has a widow who told me that her husband didn’t film the scene with Stoltz, yet Joel Silver claimed that Stoltz was fired after BTTF was entirely filmed.
 In an interview with Robert Rodriguez for a talk show called The Director’s Chair, Zemeckis told him that they were already getting prepared to change the fifties sets to the eighties sets before they thought about firing Eric.
-What corroborates this is that Thomas F. Wilson claimed that they were nearly done.
-Finally, a man in the SFX department had described the status of the Stoltz shoot as basically completed.
+What corroborates this is that Thomas F. Wilson claimed that the film was nearly done.
+Finally, a man in the SFX department had described the status of the Stoltz shoot as “basically” completed.
 This term generally means that it’s not really completed but you can just about wing it.